 The place which features works of precise geometric forms, created in the spirit of the Russian Constructivist art.
 For almost 20 years, artists from Slovakia but also countries around the world have displayed their works in Gallery Z. Seated in a former palace, the modern aspect of the gallery and the historical element of the building make an interesting contrast to your overall experience.

 Gallery Z can be found in the city center, on one of the busiest streets of our Old Town – Ventúrska street.
 It is housed in a neo-classical building called Zichy Palace – the building was built for a Count named Zichy in the 18th century.
-It is opposite the cute Greentree cafe and next to the House of beer, one of our Slovak pubs.
+It is next to the House of beer, one of our Slovak pubs.

 Walk through a short passage (under the balcony), at its end you will see a sign directing you to the left corner of a small courtyard.
 This is where the entrance to the gallery is.